lgtdlr/KioskApp/README.md

 # KioskApp
-Android application that interfaces with Microsoft Azure Cognitive Services for a range of face analysis applications
+Android application with a range of face analysis applications.

 To run this application:

 1. Clone repository into Android Studio

-2. Install OpenCV Android SDK and place in same folder as Kiosk App
+2. Run

-3. Run
+Note: FLIR thermal camera USB attachment is required for the Thermal module.